Tire Pressure Monitoring System & Wheel Alignment are two basic parts of your vehicle’s regular maintenance. Understand everything about them, here!

 What should I do if I see the TPMS light appearing on my dashboard?

 It’s important to understand the right thing to do when you see a TPMS light appear.
 So, if you see the solid light that means the low tire pressure is occurring in one of the tires.
-It will appear when the tires pressure drops 25% or more below the recommended inflation pressure.
+It will appear when the tire pressure drops 25% or more below the recommended inflation pressure.
 So, when you see it simply check your wheels to determine which tire or tires are below the recommended tire pressure.

-What does flashing TPMS light mean?
+What does a flashing TPMS light mean?

 If you see the same TPMS light and it’s flashing that means there’s a system malfunction and a diagnostic test should be done to determine the cause.
 Several things can cause a flashing light warning, such as the TPMS battery has actually failed and that the sensor will need to be replaced.
 However, since you don’t always know the cause it’s important to address that warning light quickly and as much as you may want to service the vehicle yourself, your TPMS is one thing that needs special attention.
 Visit your nearest Big O Tires store for a professional TPMS service to help you diagnose the exact problem.